 Conferences, Events and Fellowships

 Below is a listing of mentoring and professional development activities for undergrads/post-bacs/potential grad students.
-Dates given are approximate; check opportunity websites for application information.
-To update or add to the opportunities on this list, email email@example.com.
+Dates given are approximate; check opportunity websites for current dates of activities as well as application information.
+To update or add to the opportunities on this list, email firstname.lastname@example.org.

 The 2020 Research in Color Conference - August 2020